-The BSc(Eng) Creative Computing is a single programme with four pathways as electives: creative production pathway, society and geopolitics pathway, design pathway and advanced programming pathway.
+The BSc(Eng) Creative Computing is a single programme with three pathways as electives: creative production pathway, design pathway and advanced programming pathway.
 The programme includes a number of modules that bridge the gap between creative arts and technology to cater to the current industrial demand.
-The BSc(Eng) Creative Computing will contain compulsory and elective modules as specified below.
+The BSc(Eng) Creative Computing with Industrial Experience will contain compulsory and elective modules as specified below.